wrapperband/FTCBlockTimeAnalysis/2017-09-12FTCTransactionAnalysis/README.md

 **Overview and Conclusions**

-The Feathercoin difficulty has increased to an average value of 36, with peak values near 500.
+The Feathercoin difficulty has increased to an average value of 36, with peak values near 500 over the last 2 days.
 The hash variations is much larger than previous analysis, showing very high levels of hash power being dirrected at FTC.
 Almost too high possibly indicating a very large pool or some new equipment available to one miner.

 This analysis is a check of blockchain timings and activity.
 Over  1000 Blocks  … from 11th to 12/09/2017

+Since the high difficulty rates on the 10th the high rates have reduced, in duration.rate

 The average block time over 1000 Blocks is good at   1:06  mins

 However the number of long maximum block times has increased.
-The high hash rate has settled in mining Feathercoins approximately every 2 Hours.
+The high hash rate "attack" has settled in mining Feathercoins approximately every 2 Hours.

 The percentage of blocks with transactions was ~22% of blocks.
 The transfer to Fee value is also "high" at 3% Value transfered